Wright says he has answered doubters

 "All these years I have been playing and to finally get to number one in the world, it is a big achievement."

-Having made a dream start to 2022, 'Snakebite' is already mulling over the possibility of a fairytale ending to the season.
+Having made a dream start to 2022, 'Snakebite' is already mulling over the possibility of a fairy tale ending to the season.

-"Obviously, I want to win the Premier League, I want to win the world championship for a third time because we have only had Jocky (Wilson), myself and Gary (Anderson) to win it twice.
+"Obviously, I want to win the Premier League, I want to win the world championship for a third time because we have only had Jocky [Wilson], myself and Gary [Anderson] to win it twice.

 "So if I can achieve that before Gary does - you never know it might be the final of this year's World Championship, it could be me and him battling it out for who is going to get the third title - that would be nice."